pydicom/pydicom/doc/guides/user/quick_start.rst

 attributes for the *Patient's Name*, *Patient ID* and *Patient's Birth Date*, all of which are considered *Type* 2.

+Type 2 attributes :dcm:`must be present, but may have an empty value
-Because Type 2 means that :dcm:`the attribute must be present<part05/sect_7.4.3.html>`, this means that in any given *CT Image* dataset we should be able to find three Data Elements corresponding to those attributes (however they may not have a useful value, as Type 2 also means the value may be empty).
+<part05/sect_7.4.3.html>`, so in any given *CT Image* dataset we should be able to find
+three Data Elements corresponding to those attributes, albeit with no guarantee they'll have a useful value.

 .. include:: /tutorials/_dataset_basics_content.rst